vazeta/vazeta/README.md

 - 👋 Hi, I’m @vazeta
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning informatic engineering
-- 📫 You can reach me via email or instagram
+- 📫 You can reach me via email, discord and instagram

 <!---
 vazeta/vazeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.